 I was relieved to get back to Sydney.
 I booked into a hostel near Hyde Park.
 The sun was shining, and I thought I would spend a relaxed couple of days here before moving on.
 I wanted to go to Adelaide next, so I went to the train station to book a ticket for the Indian Pacific.
 Three years ago I’d travelled from Perth to Adelaide by train, and now I wanted to do the other side.
 But the next Indian Pacific was sold out, and for a moment I was extremely disappointed.
-But don’t worry, said the ticket seller, there’s a Ghan leaving this afternoon, you can get a ticket on that.
-I thought the Ghan started in Adelaide, but I wasn’t going to question him.
+But don’t worry, said the ticket seller, the Ghan leaves this afternoon, you can get a ticket on that.
+I thought the Ghan started in Adelaide but apparently it ran from Sydney too.
 I bought a ticket, and went back to the hostel to pack.

 I had a few hours to spare, and as I was doing a lot of training at the time, I decided to fit in a run.
 I’d done a couple in Canberra, and not seen anyone else out, but here I could barely move for runners.
 I went through Hyde Park towards the Botanical Gardens and it seemed that half of Sydney was out for a run.